Stanmore College Privacy Statement (Generic)

 How the College uses your information

 The information will be used for purposes relating to education, training, employment, general advice services, well-being and research.
-The College may share non-sensitive personal information about you with other organisations, for example the Local Authority (see below), for these purposes. information about you with other organisations, for example the Local Authority (see below), for these purposes.
+The College may share non-sensitive personal information about you with other organisations, for example the Local Authority (see below), for these purposes.
+Information about you with other organisations, for example the Local Authority (see below), for these purposes.

 We will share information with the Virtual Schools relating to learners who belong to these schools.
-The information will be shared through the Principal and will be relating to academic and pastoral progress, as per the Virtual Schools capacity as a corporate parent.
+The information will be shared through the Headteacher and will be relating to academic and pastoral progress, as per the Virtual Schools capacity as a corporate parent.

 Sensitive personal information you provide (eg. disability or ethnicity) may be used by the College for the purposes of equality of opportunity, support for your studies and to minimise risk.
 It may also be used anonymously for statistical purposes.
 The College will ask your permission before sharing sensitive information with other organisations, unless the sharing is permitted by law and necessary.